Benzinga Cannabis Hour Recap: The Future Of CBD Beverages | Benzinga

 Saka takes its name from "female warriors sent to rule the world and conquer all they desire," Mason told Benzinga co-hosts Elliot Lane and Javier Hasse.

 "It hasn't been easy — at all," she added.
-"I think that's the reason there's so few players in this particular segment of the beverage space, is because it's very difficult to do and it's really difficult to do well.
+"I think that's the reason there's so few players in this particular segment of the beverage space.
+It's because it's very difficult to do and it's really difficult to do well.
 Making an alcohol removed wine that tastes good is hard enough, but then when you're infusing that with cannabis it raises that bar of difficulty that much higher."

 Cannabis beverages also don't begin and end with basic staples like Seltzer and wine.
-There's the potential to get "sophisticated" and with mixology, Bobrow said.
+There's the potential to get "sophisticated" with mixology, Bobrow said.

 Bobrow, a former writer for Forbes' vice section, is the author behind "Cannabis Cocktails, Mocktails & Tonics: The Art of Spirited Drinks and Buzz-Worthy Libations" — which was published in 2016.